 1- Collect novel forms of data regarding economic policymaking, market structures, cross-border factor movements, industrial relations, and corruption.

 2- Problematize dominant narratives as concerns economic development in the Middle East and North Africa.

 3- Spotlight the actors and institutions responsible for enduring developmental and social failures, as well as those communities suffering as a result.

 4- Bring the blurred lines separating state from capital (and multilateral organizations) in the post-Arab Spring period into clearer focus.

 5- Unravel what the region’s enduring labor market crises can tell us about the contemporary global economy.

-Even before the eruption of the coronavirus, the generations which animated the uprisings had accrued precious few gains from their challenge to power, and to this day, majorities from the Maghreb to the Levant continue to languish in either poverty, unemployment, or the deep precarity that is endemic to life in the informal sector.
-The frustration of their wishes for dignified work, liveable wages, and democratically-managed economies has directly underpinned the enduring unsettledness of the MENA region in the post-2011 years.
-It is therefore imperative that we better understand the distal and proximate drivers of persistent developmental failures, stubborn cronyism, and ever expanding inequality.
-Our hope is that the research we conduct here will help grow knowledge on these topics and inform the change that is needed to improve the welfare of the many.
+Even before the arrival of the coronavirus, the generations which animated the Arab Spring had accrued precious few gains from the uprisings, and to this day, majorities from the Maghreb to the Levant continue to languish in either poverty, unemployment, or the deep precarity that is endemic to life in the informal sector.
+The frustration of their wishes for dignified work, livable wages, and democratically-managed economies has directly underpinned the enduring unsettledness of the MENA region over the past decade.
+Imperative as it is that we better understand the distal and proximate drivers of persistent developmental failures, stubborn cronyism, and ever expanding inequality, Noria’s Political Economy Project helps grow the knowledge that is needed to improve the welfare of the many.